Napoleon Cake

 This post may contain affiliate links.
 Please see our privacy policy for more details.

-Napoleon Cake is a beloved classic dessert known for its thin and flaky puff pastry layers and smooth, luscious pastry cream in between.
-It’s rich in flavor, light in texture and fancy enough for any occasion.
+Learn how to make the best Napoleon cake with this easy, bakery-style recipe.
+Napoleon Cake is a beloved classic dessert known for its thin and flaky puff pastry layers and smooth, luscious pastry cream filling in between.
+This Napoleon recipe is rich in flavor, light in texture, and perfect for any occasion.
 I don’t claim to be a professional cake maker but if I can do this, so can you!

 Napoleon Cake slice on scalloped plate.